stevemcquaid/life-hacking-docker/outline.md

 # Life-Hacking with Containers: Automate away your problems

 # Description
 As a software engineer, I look for ways to make my life easier.
-In this lively talk we will discuss some of the problems I've faced, from blocking ads to dealing with slow ISPs, and how I've managed to make my life easier with Python and some docker magic.
+In this lively talk we will discuss some of the problems I've faced, from  to dealing with slow ISPs, and how I've managed to make my life easier with Python and some docker magic.

 # Premise

 As a software engineer I look for solutions to make my life easier.

 So much of what we do day to day can be automated.

+### How can we become efficient in creating automation?
-Frameworks to make us effecient can increase productivity.
+    Frameworks to make us efficient can increase productivity.
     Must be functional, portable, iteratable and easily understandable.

-Docker allows functionality, portability.
+    From an Infrastructure perspective, challenge = bootstrapping/dependency hell Docker allows functionality, portability.

-Why
+### Why
     Quickly do something that was laborious before
     Fun
-    ?
+    Because we can.

-Principles
+# Principles
     Portable
-    Quick to build/use/modify
+        - Assume docker, bash (optional, but usable without), make (optional) Quick to build/use/modify
-    easy to understand
+    Easy to understand

-Examples:
+# Examples:
     Projects
-    Narrative/LEarnings
+    Narrative/Learnings
         Use bash when you know commands-> ubuntu
         Write code when you dont -> have bindings ready Pre Built
         isp test
         weechat

-Learnings / Patterns
+## Learnings / Patterns
     Make + Bash Scripts
     Starter Code
     Document in Code